-2018 2017
+2019 2018

 \$'000 \$'000

-Derivative financial instruments - 84

-Cash and cash equivalents 16,284 33,364
+Cash and cash equivalents 25,741 16,284

-Receivables 166 38
+Receivables 117 166

-Total 16,450 33,486
+Total 25,858 16,450

-In respect of credit risk arising from cash and cash equivalents and derivative financial instruments, the Company's exposure to credit risk arises from default of the counterparty with a maximum exposure equal to the carrying amounts of these instruments.
-In order to mitigate such risks substantially all of the Company's cash and forward currency contracts are maintained with Lloyds Bank, ING Luxembourg SA and Bank of America.
+In respect of credit risk arising from cash and cash equivalents, the Company's exposure to credit risk arises from default of the counterparty with a maximum exposure equal to the carrying amounts of these instruments.
+In order to mitigate such risks substantially all of the Company's cash and forward currency contracts are maintained with Lloyds Bank plc and Bank of America Merril Lynch International.
 The Manager monitors the financial position of all banks on an ongoing basis by reviewing earnings releases.
-As at 30 June 2018, Moody's has given the long term credit ratings for Lloyds Bank, ING Bank and Bank of America as Aa3.
+As at 30 June 2019, Moody's has given the long term credit ratings for Lloyds Bank plc as Aa3 (June 2018: A1), Standard & Poor's has given the same for Bank of America Merrill Lynch International as A+ (2018: A+).
+In the event that the credit quality of any bank deteriorates significantly, the Manager will move the cash holdings to